rafk-os/Remote-Battleship-Game/BGP.md

 ### LIST

-The purpose of this command is to send a request to the server for information on free game rooms. if there are no available rooms server will send ``` NO_FREE_ROOM ``` \
+The purpose of this command is to send a request to the server for information on free game rooms. if there are no available rooms server will send ``` NO_FREE_ROOM ``` information

 Example request: